Welcome to the British Global and Travel Health Association

 BGTHA is the second largest national travel health association in the world.
 Our members include nurses, doctors, pharmacists and those working in the travel and pharmaceutical industries, and we extend a warm welcome to new members from those and any other professions concerned with the health of international travellers.

-BGTHA JOURNAL VOL. XXII now out
+BGTHA JOURNAL VOL. XXII

 You can view the contents by clicking here.